Office: 128 Carlos Hall

 Recent Articles and Book Chapters

 Rune Nyord’s current book project examines the history of the Egyptological notion of the ancient Egyptian ‘quest for eternal life’.
-Arguing that important details of this framework stem more from 19th-century expectations than from ancient Egyptian sources, the book explores the possibility of deriving a alternative conceptual frameworks for understanding Egyptian mortuary religion from the ancient sources themselves.
-Related to this project, he is also editing a volume of symposium proceedings on Concepts in Middle Kingdom Funerary Culture to be published by Brill.
+Arguing that important details of this framework stem more from 19th-century expectations than from ancient Egyptian sources, the book explores the possibility of deriving an alternative conceptual frameworks for understanding Egyptian mortuary religion from the ancient sources themselves.